PrestaShopCorp/prestashop-accounts-installer/README.md

 Utility package to install `ps_accounts` module or present data to trigger manual install from psx configuration page.

+This module also give you access to `ps_accounts` services through its module service container dealing with the installation status of the module.

 ## Installation

 This package is available on [Packagist](https://packagist.org/packages/prestashop/prestashop-accounts-installer),